turingschool/career-development-curriculum-site/module_one/index.md

 Students will create their career journals in Mod 0 and submit them as part of their career development prework.
 [Here is the Module 1 set of career journal prompts.](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_one/mod1_career_journal_prompts.md)

 ### Repeating the Module
+For students repeating Module 1, they are not required to attend workshops again unless they would like to.
+They should continue to further their career development goals throughout the module, [following these guidelines and prompts for their career journals](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_one/m1_PD_repeat_plan.md).
+The Career Development team will check in with repeating students to provide guidance and answer questions.